near/NEPs/specs/Proposals/0031-near-shell.md

 * `near config`         : List the location of active configuration file if it's loaded, or default config settings
 * `near config add`     : Set a key in the active configuration, or if using default, create a config file in the home directory with defaults and the specified key and value
 * `near config remove`  : Removes a configuration file.
 (Example: `near config remove localnet` removes `.near-config/connections/localnet.js`)
 * `near config select`  : Selects a default connection configuration file from the list of those available.
-Stored in the shell-experience settings with key `defaultConnection`.
+Stored in the CLI-experience settings with key `defaultConnection`.
 Default is `default`.
 * `near config wizard`  : Runs through a command-line wizard for an environment, allowing user to modify the values.

 ### `near settings <command>`